Deutsch: Designer / Español: Diseñador / Português: Designer / Français: Créateur / Italiano: Designer /

 In the fashion context, a "designer" refers to an individual or a team responsible for creating and conceptualizing clothing, accessories, or other fashion-related products.
 Designers play a pivotal role in the fashion industry by combining creativity, artistic vision, and technical skills to bring forth innovative and desirable fashion items.

 Designers can work for established fashion houses, luxury brands, retail brands, or they may be independent and have their own fashion labels.
-They are involved in various stages of the design process, from ideation and Sketching to fabric selection, garment construction, and final presentation.
+They are involved in various stages of the design process, from ideation and Sketching to fabric selection, garment construction, and final Presentation.
 Here are some examples of designers in the fashion industry:

 1. Haute Couture Designers: Haute couture designers create one-of-a-kind, high-end garments that are custom-made for individual clients.
 These designers work with exquisite fabrics, intricate detailing, and craftsmanship to produce luxurious and exclusive pieces.
 Examples include designers like Christian Dior, Coco Chanel, and Giambattista Valli.